River Chew - A Somerset Stream

 Aquatic Life

-Flounder and Dab can also occasionally be found in the lower reaches at Keynsham in addition to returning elvers.
-Small numbers of Crayfish are also evident.
+Small numbers of returning Sea Trout and Salmon are occasionally present in the lower and middle river.
 Fish passes have been incorporated into weirs at Keynsham Memorial Park, Albert Mill and Chewton Place, allowing the upstream migration of game species.

 Tributaries